lanrat/hass-kindle-screensaver/README.md

 For debugging purposes, `LOGGING` can be configured to `1` so that an extended log is written to `extensions/homeassistant/homeassistant.log`.

+The included [notes.md](notes.md) file included information on the `connect.sh` script which can automate a lot of this and also supports pushing updates.

 ## Photo frame

 Similarly to [this project](https://marios-blog.com/2020/01/22/digitaler-bilderrahmen-mit-kindle-paperwhite/), I've bought a 13x18 cm photo frame from an online store over here in Germany.

-My wife and I removed the front cover of the Kindle 4 and also decided to remove the mainboard from the frame as there wasn't enough space to plug a Micro USB cable into the device's bottom while keeping it centered.
+My wife and I removed the front cover of the Kindle 4 and also decided to remove the main board from the frame as there wasn't enough space to plug a Micro USB cable into the device's bottom while keeping it centered.
 A 90 degree adapter might be a better choice, also depending on the exact size of the frame.

 The following photo should demonstrate it.
-The connectors beetween the battery and screen are the most important, the ones of the side buttons are not required.
+The connectors between the battery and screen are the most important, the ones of the side buttons are not required.
 Of course, the photo also clearly indicates that we're both software developers...

 ![Inside photo](https://raw.githubusercontent.com/sibbl/hass-lovelace-kindle-4/main/assets/inside.jpg)